 ADA Auxiliary Aids & Services or Barrier Removal Request

-A person who requires an accommodation, an auxiliary aid or service to participate in a Town program, service, or activity or who requests a modification of policies or procedures should submit a Request for Accommodation or Barrier Removal Form (Appendix B) to the ADA Coordinator.
-The Request Form should be submitted as far in advance as possible before the scheduled event.
-The best effort to fulfill the request will be made.
+A person who requires an accommodation, an auxiliary aid or service to participate in a Town program, service, or activity or who requests a modification of policies or procedures should submit a Request for Accommodation or Barrier Removal Form to the ADA Coordinator.
+The Request Form should be submitted at least 72 hours before the scheduled event.

 An individual may also submit a Request for Accommodation or Barrier Removal Form when seeking the removal of a physical barrier to gain or improve access.
-Request forms and other information are available from the Town of Greeneville, ADA Coordinator, 200 N. College Street, Greeneville, TN 37745, during regular business hours (9:00AM – 4:00PM Monday through Friday), via fax, mail, or electronic mail.
-Other arrangements for submitting a request, such as personal interviews or tape recordings, as well as assistance in completing the form, are available by contacting the ADA Coordinator.
+Request forms and other information are available from the Town of Greeneville, ADA Coordinator, 200 N. College Street, Greeneville, TN 37745, during regular business hours (8:00AM – 5:00PM Monday through Friday), via fax at 1-423-402-9998, mail to the above address, or electronic mail [email protected].
+Other arrangements for submitting a request can be made by contacting the ADA Coordinator, Cathy Osborne.

 The Town will review the request and notify the requesting party of the Town’s proposed resolution.
-The Town’s notification will be in writing or a reasonable alternative format if requested.
-If an individual feel that the Town’s response is unsatisfactory, he or she may submit a formal complaint here:
+The Town’s notification will be in writing or a reasonable alternative format.
+If an individual feels that the Town’s response is unsatisfactory, he or she may submit a formal complaint.

 Formal Complaint Procedures